ishan-0611/ishan-0611/README.md

 ## **About me**
-### I am a competitive programmer and a full-stack app developer.
+### I am a competitive programmer and an aspiring developer.
 I am currently a second year IT undergraduate at Manipal Institute of Technology.
 I am also the Managing Commitee Member at IECSE, Manipal for the year 2023-24.

 - 🌱 I’m currently learning AI , Machine learning and Deep learning !
 - 👯 I’m looking out for remote SDE internships.